-Cost of goods sold are for the plants purchased and sold into the retail marketplace by Edible Garden.
+Cost of goods sold are for the plants grown and purchased and sold into the retail marketplace by Edible Garden.
+It also includes the cost incurred in producing the oils, waxes, shatters and clears sold by IVXX.

 Research and Development